OskarMunck/Thesis/README.md

 Below follows some initial analyis.

+## File structure
+0: Preprocessing and data wrangling
+1: Explorative data analysis
+2: topic modelling -  our own implementation of the BERTopic pipeline
+3: Analysis of topic models
+4: Modified topic tiling implementation to be used with transformer based topic modelling

 ## Some descriptive stats of the metadata

 **Data in numbers:**
 Number of unique values
 * show_name    18290
 * show_description    18322